Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/reference/troubleshooting.md

 # Troubleshooting

-This page is meant to be an easily searchable list of error messages, and common fixes.
+This is a searchable list of error messages, and common fixes.

 ::: construction